WildlifeSouth.com Contact Us

 Thermacell Mosquito Repellent

 I have personally used two at a time in the Okefenokee Swamp at two different occasions with somewhat mixed results.
 The device works great when the wind is not blowing.
-Of course enough wind and the mosquitoes are not a problem in the first place.
+Of course with enough wind the mosquitoes are not a problem in the first place.
 But with slight windy conditions the two devices did not protect me the way I thought it should.
 It was pretty obvious that the repellent in the air was blowing away.

 In calm conditions, I highly recommend this product.